You have questions -- we have answers!

 You're right.
 24% is a high interest rate to charge for a loan, but the unfortunate reality is that making small loans is relatively expensive, and we are an order of magnitude cheaper than the existing alternative (Tennessee payday lenders charge up to 460% per year).
 We don't think that those who are less able to afford a loan should face rates that make their loan even more difficult to pay, but we also aim to be financially sustainable at scale without perpetually relying on grants and donations.

 Our loans are also installment loans, so the interest rate is being applied to a shrinking principal balance.
 This means that on a $1,000 loan paid over a year at 24% per year, a BetterFi client will pay just under $135 in interest over the entire year.
+At the maximum we will charge, 28% per year, that client would pay just over $158 in interest.

 If we seek to be financially sustainable, the interest rate on our loans must also cover the money lost on loans that are not repaid.
 Even one of the best-run community lenders has a repayment rate of about 94-95%, meaning that 5-6% of their loans are not being repaid.
 We hope to reach repayment rates that are that high.

 We would love to charge 4% rather than 24%, but we would lose our money within a year and be no help to anyone.
-Consider just one of our costs, a single paid employee's yearly wages of $35,568 (the federal salary minimum): We would need to disburse more than 1,630 year-long $1,000 loans at 4% and have every loan repaid perfectly to cover this cost alone.
+Consider just one of our costs, a single paid employee's yearly wages of $35,568: We would need to disburse more than 1,630 year-long $1,000 loans at 4% and have every loan repaid perfectly to cover this cost alone.
 If even 1% of those loans were not repaid, we would need to disburse 749 more perfect loans to cover the lost ones.
 One employee, of course, is not our only expense.
 The realistic costs of disbursing, administering, and servicing that many loans with no additional cost is a non-starter, and we would rather be an existing alternative to car title and payday lenders than a theoretical one.

 Lastly, we hope to be a temporary stop for our clients.
 As borrowers take loans from us, we hope to help them build their credit score so that they can eventually access more reasonably priced financial services.